ReadingAndThinking.com

 The Mastery of Love: A Practical Guide to the Art of Relationship: A Toltec Wisdom Book by Don Miguel Ruiz

-Imagine we are born in a world where, as the author assumes in the book, everyone has congenital skin disease at a certain age.
-When humans are infants they do not feel the difference in their bodies but with growing up the disease shows.
+Imagine we are born in a world where, as the author assumes in the book, everyone has a congenital skin disease at a certain age.
+When humans are infants, they do not feel the difference in their bodies, but as they grow up, the disease shows.
 Our skin feels hurt every time we are touched by others.

-Every doctor says it is normal because everyone is the same so everybody lives in this way.
-And parents keep telling the next generation that it hurts and influences them on their own.
+Every doctor says it is normal because everyone is the same, so everybody lives this way.
+Parents keep telling the next generation that it hurts and influences them on their own.

-Actually, the disease means our wounds inside which do not show when we were children.
-With time passing by, we have fear, we have opinions of others, we are eager for love and we beg for acceptance, which is the process the wounds appear and the customs form.
-To show originality, Miguel Ruiz explains how love performs and how we overcome its difficulties of it.
+Actually, the disease means our wounds inside, which do not show when we were children.
+With time passing by, we have fear, we have opinions of others, we are eager for love, and we beg for acceptance, which is the process by which the wounds appear and the customs form.
+To show originality, Miguel Ruiz explains how love performs and how we overcome its difficulties.

 I feel quite impressed and touched.
 What is the definition of love?

-None of us dares to clarify and even Miguel Ruiz himself can only show us the iceberg.
-For the first time, however, I was told that my pain is real and accepted, through the book.
-We tend to avoid possible hurt so we keep careful in relationships.
+None of us dares to clarify, and even Miguel Ruiz himself can only show us the iceberg.
+For the first time, however, I was told that my pain was real and accepted through the book.
+We tend to avoid possible hurt, so we are careful in relationships.

 Is there any possibility that we can heal our wounds inside and feel no more hurt, that we can try hard and chase braver the time we are faced with another opportunity of a job, a dream, and even a person, that we can live peacefully and happily for the forgiveness of regrets, that we can educate our next generation better and treat the old kinder?